msan126/Softwares-documentation/docs/source/Running code/virtualenv.rst

 Windows
 #######

-Creation
-********

-To install a virtual environment for your Python, follow the next steps:
-We suppose Python is already installed, if it is not already done, go to the python Section.
+To install a virtual environment for your Python, follow the next steps.
+It is supposed Python is already installed, if it is not already done, go to the Pycharm Section.

 * Open the command prompt, and execute it:

 .. code-block:: python
     pip install virtualenv

-* If you are working on Windows, execute in the command prompt the next step:
+* If you are working on Windows, execute in command prompt the next step:

 .. code-block:: python
     pip install virtualenvwrapper-win